nicholaswilde/recipes/docs/sides/french-potato-salad.md

 ### Step 3

-In a small bowl, mix the olive oil, champagne vinegar, crushed garlic, Dijon mustard, salt, and pepper.
+In a small bowl, mix the olive oil, champagne vinegar, crushed garlic, [Dijon mustard][1], salt, and pepper.

 ### Step 4